hdShang/arxiv-daily/docs/cs-LG/2025-09-30/papers/250926636v1-accidentbench-benchmarking-multimodal-understanding-and-reasoning-in.md

 ---
 layout: default
-title: AccidentBench: Benchmarking Multimodal Understanding and Reasoning in Vehicle Accidents and Beyond
+title: "AccidentBench: Benchmarking Multimodal Understanding and Reasoning in Vehicle Accidents and Beyond"
 ---

 # AccidentBench: Benchmarking Multimodal Understanding and Reasoning in Vehicle Accidents and Beyond